Capacity Conduction Convection

 Author’s note: It’s been more than a year and a half since I last published anything hereIn that time my newsletter provider has been shuttered.
 RIP TinyLetter..
 Time to write has been scarce.
 I haven’t done much that warrants writing.
 So the momentum of writing slows and starting up again seems ever more daunting.
 But I’ve found that my own ignorance can be momentum enough, even if it produces no groundbreaking writing.
 So this article is largely just that, a reason to write powered by ignorance about temperature.
 In endurance sports, the consensus seems to be that there are huge gains just to be had through consistent but relatively easy efforts.
 This is often called Zone 2Zone 2 usually refers to 60-70% of your max heart rate.
 Also, yes I know it’s all Zone 2 this Zone 2 that these days.
 Heart rate training has gone mainstream, and it’s been drowned in content.
 Counterpoint: oh my god let me enjoy an analogy. training, after the particular percentage range of your maximum heart rate.
 I consider the following tiny science explainer to be kind of the same thing.
 Of course, just because this is light writing practice doesn’t mean you shouldn’t read it.
 Reading, as much as writing, is a muscle that benefits use.
 So get working.

-Consider these indisputable facts of life: being submerged in room temperature air is pleasant, but being submerged in room temperature water will kill you (after a while)Okay I think I’ll probably get some people objecting to this, but no really it seems to be true: quite a few sites (take the ) that water temperatures of even 70-80 degrees Fahrenheit can lead to hypothermia and loss of consciousness after many hours.
+Consider these indisputable facts of life: being submerged in room temperature air is pleasant, but being submerged in room temperature water will kill you (after a while)Okay I think I’ll probably get some people objecting to this, but no really it seems to be true: quite a few sites (take the American Boating Association for example ) that water temperatures of even 70-80 degrees Fahrenheit can lead to hypothermia and loss of consciousness after many hours.
 I couldn’t find anything at the equilibrium temperature in water at which a person could survive indefinitely given sufficient food..
 Water just feels colder than air at the same temperature, much like metal.
 But you burn your finger faster on a hot pan than hot water.
 Water takes a lot of energy to heat up, so we use it to cool nuclear reactors and put out fires.
 But wetsuits keep you warm by trapping the water?
 Every chef keeps two towels on them, one dry for grabbing hot things and one for wet work like wiping.
 Since water is so cooling, why not one towel for the grabbing and the wiping?

 What’s up with that